aws4embeddedlinux/aws4embeddedlinux-ci/docs/setup.md

 cd my-project
 cdk init app --language typescript
 ```
-1. Add the cdk library with `npm install aws4embeddedlinux/aws4embeddedlinux-ci`
+2. Add the cdk library with `npm install aws4embeddedlinux/aws4embeddedlinux-ci`
-1. Create your application using the library.
+3. Create your application using the library.
 Refer to the [Library Documentation](TODO) and the [Examples](github.com/aws4embeddedlinux/aws4embeddedlinux-ci-examples) for more details.
-1. Deploy your application using `cdk deploy`.
+4. Deploy your application using `cdk deploy`.
+5. After the application is deployed, the 'Build Image' Pipeline needs to be run.
+This will create an Ubuntu based container for building Yocto.
+This container is used by the other pipelines.
+If the other pipelines are run before this container is created and pushed to [ECR](https://aws.amazon.com/ecr/), they will fail.
+This Build Image Pipeline will run weekly by default to keep this container patched.
+6. Now the application pipeline is able to be run.
+This will push contents of the Yocto deploy directory into S3.

 ## Examples